 Results

 Describe max/min water temperature threshold (minimum temperature thresholds ranged from -2C to …) talk about median? summer temps. .
+1/3 of the taxa we considered had minimum temperature tolerances of 0C

 Survival

 Of the 42 taxa we assessed, 34 were predicted to have suitable year-round conditions in at least one pixel in the Bering Sea (Figure 2).
 Predicted NIS richness exhibited a strong latitudinal pattern.
 Our models predict that the southeastern Bering Sea, including the coastlines of the Aleutian Islands and most of the Alaska Peninsula, can support the highest number of NIS (Figure 2).
 The northern Bering Sea (above 58°N) remains unsuitable for most NIS (Figure 2).
 Species with max salinity tolerances <=30ppt have little survival habitat.
 In general, the ROMS project a northward expansion of suitable habitat in the southeastern Bering Sea, and eastward into Bristol Bay (Figure 3).
 By 2039, 76.6% of the Bering Sea shelf is predicted to switch from unsuitable to suitable for at least one NIS.
 In contrast, only 7.5% is expected to switch from suitable to unsuitable.
 One additional NIS is expected to be able to survive year-round by mid-century.